Eyoatam/Eyoatam/README.md

 ### Hi there 👋

-I'am [Eyoatam](https://www.gitub.com/eyoatam), a 15 year old front-end-developer, I like learning new things and building websites for fun,
+I'am [Eyoatam](https://www.gitub.com/eyoatam), a 15 year old developer, I like learning new things and building stuffs for fun,

 - 🌱 I'm currently learning Vue.js.
 - 🔭 you can check out my repos for my recent works
-- 👯 I’m looking to collaborate on Vue.js
+- 👯 I’m looking to collaborate on bot-development 🤖
 - 😄 Pronouns: He/Him